gsoules/MkDocs/digital-archive/docs/technology/site-maintenance.md

     `magick.exe` in Windows folder e.g. `C:\Program Files\ImageMagick-7.1.0-Q16-HDRI`.
     DO NOT MAKE THIS CHANGE on the Linux server.
 On Linux, leave the constant defined as `convert`.

+---

+!!! note "PHP 8.1"
+    There is a PHP 8.1 deprecation error Omeka 3.1 in  `application\models\Mixin\ElementText.php`
+    regarding null passed to strlen.
+To work around it, I changed line 524 to test for null:
+    `if ($elementText == null || !strlen($elementText)) {`
+    Remove this note when the code is fixed in a newer Omeka release.

 ### Verify that the new release works properly
 Normally the site should just come up, though on releases of Omeka prior to 3.0 you were presented with a dialog to update the database.
 It appears that 3.0 updates the database automatically.